You may want to drink that extra cup of coffee after all…

-Additionally, caffeine is a natural stimulant.
-It gives that extra bit of energy that may mean the difference between a great workout and a lousy workout.
+Furthermore, caffeine is a natural stimulant.
+It provides that extra bit of energy that may mean the difference between a great workout and a lousy workout.
 Simply consuming some caffeine before a workout and/or a physically draining event can spark alertness and energy.

 Of course, not all products that contain caffeine are good for your health.
 Let’s be clear, we are specifically talking about caffeine, which is a natural and beneficial substance.
 However, products like soda, some pre-workouts and most – if not all – energy drinks can be absolutely terrible for your health!

 When consuming caffeine, it’s best to stick with tea and/or coffee (both with as little cream and sugar as possible), as well as a few other caffeine products (be cautious and selective of these).
-Both coffee and tea will provide multiple mental health benefits in addition to physical.
+Both coffee and tea, specifically, will also provide multiple mental health benefits in addition to physical.

 Now, as far as the bad side of caffeine…